 Michael offers a confidential, safe space to work with whatever may come up for the client.
-His approach is caring and compassionate and born out of the experience that while engaging with therapy can be daunting, it is also a place where curiosity, playfulness and humor can have a part to play.
-Michael offers clients a space where they can explore the origins of their patterns of behavior and thoughts, and may also work with them toward a more solution-focused outcome.
+His approach is caring and compassionate and born out of the experience that while engaging with therapy can be daunting, it is also a place where curiosity, playfulness and humour can have a part to play.
+Michael offers clients a space where they can explore the origins of their patterns of behaviour and thoughts and may also work with them toward a more solution-focused outcome.
 As a practitioner, he makes no judgement and knows that each client is a unique individual with different needs and expectations.

 Michael has experience in relational and substance addiction, working with young adults in residential treatment.
 He has also worked as a volunteer with adults who live with severe mental health issues, agoraphobia, and the isolation that can comes from this.